atelierbram/Base2Tone-vim/README.md

 # Base2Tone-vim

-Base2Tone-vim – colorschemes for Vim – one of the syntax-highlighting applications containing the colorschemes of [Base2Tone](https://base2t.one) which were based on [Duotone Themes](https://simurai.com/projects/2016/01/01/duotone-themes/) by [Simurai](https://simurai.com/) for Atom.
+Base2Tone-vim – colorschemes for Vim – collection of the syntax-highlighting themes containing the colorschemes of [Base2Tone](https://base2t.one) which were based on [Duotone Themes](https://simurai.com/projects/2016/01/01/duotone-themes) by [Simurai](https://simurai.com/) for Atom.
 > “DuoTone themes use only 2 hues (7 shades in total).
 It tones down less important parts (like punctuation and brackets) and highlights only the important ones.
 This leads to a more calm color scheme, but still lets you find the stuff you're looking for.”

 **NOTE**: These color schemes are optimized and have been tested in the _GUI_ version of Vim, and will work in terminal versions as well.
 For terminals which don’t support truecolor the colors will now use converted colors which are as close as possible in the 8-bit 256 colorspace.
 It works  fine and looks good in Neovim, for the Gui colors for Neovim are now also specifically defined.